syncfusion-content/asp.netmvc-docs/aspnetmvc/Localization.md

 Localization is the process of customizing an application for given language and region.

-Find the steps to configure the Syncfusion Components to particular language from below
+Configure the Syncfusion Components to a particular language by the following steps.

-1. Specify the target culture in **web.config** file under <kbd> <system.web> </kbd> root
+1. Specify the target culture in **web.config** file under <kbd> <system.web> </kbd> root.

    ~~~ xml